madinalikes/SQL-Employee/README.md

 # SQL-Challenge
 Importing CSV files into a SQL database, and then working with those data.
+Performing data modeling, data engineering, and data analysis.

 ### Background